mariscript/platemate/journals/gina.md

 ## Week 5:

 ### Wednesday 1/26/23

 The first thing I did today was get a unit test done for get all accounts.
 I would really like to do one for Yelp, but I want to finish the filters first since that is such a big functionality piece.
+The rest of today feels like a blur.
+I mostly worked on the one category filter ALL DAY.
+I learned yesterday that the categories filter does not work as intended, and it actually needs to be in terms.
+I was having SO many issues with state especially with the new refresh page function Marison and Nat used to get the modal dismissal to work correctly.
+Originally I had the function to change term to string on the restaurant detail page, but I instead added some logic on the questionnaire page instead to get the string to populate directly into the term field correctly formatted.
+This way I could bypass all the state issues I was having.
+I also helped fix the cards so they are appropriately sized!
+Tomorrow I will work on the additional filters and adding the redux clear functions when someone logs out.

 ### Tuesday 1/25/23

 Today was a really long day.
 The group started working on unit tests, and I didn't get a chance to because I was working on filters.
-After all the merges in the morning, I noticed that redux was NOT working as intended, so I messed with that for a while.
+After all the merges in the morning, I noticed that redux was NOT working as intended, s I messed with that for a while.
 However, most of my day was spent trying to get the categories filter to work.
 I learned that FastAPI does not allow a list as an input, so I converted it to a string on the front end and passed it back to FastAPI.
 It took a long time to get the link working correctly.
 Now I am having issues with the API not returning results as expected, but I think that is an issue with the API itself and not with our code.
 Other than that, today was a lot of tedious testing, but we are making progress.
 Tomorrow my goal is to get my unit test done, just to get that out of the way!

 ### Monday 1/24/23
 Wow crunch week!
 I had a fairly productive weekend actually but I am grouping it all to keep things consistent.
 Over this weekend and today, I was able to complete the following:

 - make multiple react slices including for user, restaurant list, dietary needs
 - make cards for restaurant list
 - make modals for restaurant detail